Future-Proofing Your Business with Corporate Venture Building

 1. They stick with the status quo.
 However, doing so often puts their business at the mercy of market fluctuations and other ripple effects of those occurrences.

-1. They strategically leverage insights from these events and think outside the box — for instance, by building new companies and future-proofing the core business.
+2. They strategically leverage insights from these events and think outside the box — for instance, by building new companies and future-proofing the core business.

-‘Black-swan’ events like the global pandemic offer large-scale organizations a silver lining:
+‘Black-swan’ events like the global pandemic offer large-scale organizations a silver lining: The chance to create startups that solve big problems.

 The boom-and-bust cycle: Lessons learned from COVID-19 and other black-swan events